OPS-E2E-PPE/VBA-Docs/api/Office.UserPermission.UserId.md

  Set irmPermission = ActiveWorkbook.Permission
  If irmPermission.Enabled Then
- For Each irmUserPerm In irmPermission strUsers = strUsers &amp; irmUserPerm.UserId &amp; vbCrLf Next
+ For Each irmUserPerm In irmPermission strUsers = strUsers & irmUserPerm.UserId & vbCrLf
+ Next
  MsgBox strUsers, _
  vbInformation + vbOKOnly, "IRM Information"